aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 * *Public Components* implement common functions such as RLP encoding, JSON codec, string processing, etc.

 * *Hardware Dependent Components* are ported components involving different hardware, such as cryptography accelerators, secure storage, random numbers, etc. This component needs to be ported according to specific hardware.
-SDK also provides a set of default Hardware dependent components witch implementations by software.
+The SDK also provides a set of default hardware dependent components with an implementation method that is software-based.

 * The *Tool Component* provides a set of  Python tools, which are used to generate C language contract call interface of smart contract ABI interface based on Solidity or WASM C++.